Hometown: Ottawa, IL > Cooper City, FL

 What is your background?
 How did you get into personal training?

 I was admittedly a band nerd through grade school!
-I started lifting after I started playing the tuba and realized I’d have to get stronger to be able to handle it like the guys.
+I started lifting after I started auditioning for roles as a tuba player in drum corps and realized I’d have to get stronger to be able to handle it like my peers.

 When I moved to Austin I was fortunate to get a job as a physical therapy technician.
-Learning from some fantastic PTs made me realize how important the transition is between rehab and an active lifestyle.
-I got my certification in order to play a more direct role in this.
+Learning from some fantastic PTs made me realize how huge the gap between discharge and physical fitness can be.
+I pursued certification in order to play a more direct role in getting people active and keeping them healthy.

 Tell us about your current fitness goals and training: